hammerheim-game/hammerheim-rules/8-scenarios.md

 anywhere near the ruins but the lure of ancient tomes is enough to persuade mages from across the Empire to hire warbands to retrieve any books that they can find.
-For enough gold, fools can find enough bravery to risk even this dark place.
+For enough gold, fools can find enough bravery to risk even this dark place._

-(Credit given to TC 25 Space McQuirk and Nick Jakos.)
-Terrain
+##### Terrain
-Each player will take it in turn to place a piece of terrain, either a small building, or other piece of terrain.
-If you have one piece of terrain or several that could “act” as the Library should be placed in the middle.
-Many of the tomes have been spewed across the many blocks close to the Library.
-The battle is fought in an area roughly 4' x 4'.
-You may want to make the table larger if this is to be a multiplayer game.
+Set up as normal, with no special features.

-Special Rules & Set Up
+##### Special Rules
 Players should then place D3 +1 Tomes for each warband involved in the game on the tabletop to represent where the Tomes are.
 Each player takes it in turn to place a Tome counter.

 The counters must be placed more than 10” away from the edge of the table and at least 6” away from each other.
 Note that counters are placed before deciding which edge the warbands will play from.

-A warrior can carry any amount of Tomes without any penalty.
+A warrior can carry any
+amount of Tomes without any penalty.
 Warriors cannot transfer their Tomes to another warrior.
 If a warrior is put OOA then the Tome is placed next to where the model was taken OOA.
 The Tomes cause FEAR.
-You must take a FEAR test to pick one up, unless you are immune to FEAR.
 This is to represent the great unknown on whether or not the Tomes are Evil.

 To represent the chaotic nature of the disaster and the many magic tomes that are scattered in the area warbands will roll on the Random Happenings.
 Warbands will begin rolling on the Random Happenings